-Determine which areas of a sample unit should be prioritized
+Determine which areas in a sample unit should be prioritized

 The method used computes the geometric centroid of each region, if the center falls outside of the grid, it is snapped back onto the nearest location by default.